risc0-labs/risc0-lido-accounting-oracle/README.md

 - *clBalanceGwei* - The total balance held by Lido validators
 - *totalDepositedValidators* - The number of Lido validators ever to deposit
 - *totalExitedValidators* - The number of Lido validators that have exited
+- *withdrawalVaultBalance* - The balance of the WithdrawalVault contract on the execution layer

 ## Design